ssssvio/ssssvio/README.md

 My name is Sávio <img src="https://em-content.zobj.net/source/apple/354/man-raising-hand-light-skin-tone_1f64b-1f3fb-200d-2642-fe0f.png" width="20" height="20" style="pointer-events: none;">, back-end software developer
 ---------------------------

- Since I was young, I have been passionate about technology and all the good things it offers, currently working with freelance information security services and recently passed a selection process for software development focused on Back-end with more than 30 thousand participants.
+ Since I was young, I have been passionate about technology and all the good things it offers.
+I am currently studying Software Engineering and working with freelance information security services.
+Recently, I passed a selection process for software development focused on Back-end, competing with more than 30 thousand participants.
 Immense gratitude to iFood & Cubos Academy.

 <div align="center">